valory-xyz/open-autonomy/docs/quick_start.md

 ## Deploy a local agent service

 Follow the steps indicated below to download a demonstration agent service from the Service Registry, and deploy it locally using Docker Compose.
-In this case, we consider the [Hello World agent service](https://docs.autonolas.network/service_example/).
+In this case, we consider the [Oracle agent service](./price_oracle_intro.md).

-1. Prepare a JSON file `keys.json` containing the addresses and keys of the four agents that make up the [Hello World agent service](https://docs.autonolas.network/service_example/).
+1. Inside the Pipenv environment workspace folder, prepare a JSON file `keys.json` containing the addresses and keys of the four agents that make up the [Oracle agent service](./price_oracle_intro.md).
 Below you have some sample keys for testing:
     ```json
     [
       {